joshhighet/kerchow/sbin/README.md

 _get basic into on the git repo you are within (upstream url, description)_

+## git-updatesubmodules

+_update all submodules within a git project recursivley_

 ## gitcreds

 _use trufflehog to search the current working dir for creds_